Tencent/TscanCode/README.md

 * TscanCode is `easy to use`, It doesn't require strict compiling enviroment and one single command can make it work;
 * TscanCode is `extensible`, you can implement your own checks with TscanCode.

+## Highlights in v2.15.01 (2022-01-19)
+* lua5.4 support
+* a lot of lua update
+* support json format
+update will be pushed to github a few days letter
 ## Highlights in v2.14.24 (2018-02-24)
 * `Rule Package` was released on GUI, easier for rule customization;
 * GUI supports `marking false-positive errors` now.